-- must be paid at a rate that does not exceed the rate for that computation period. - (4) Base locality.
+(4) Base locality.
 A base locality is the particular geographic locality or region of the United States in which the costs of driving an automobile in connection with the performance of services as an employee of the employer are generally paid or incurred by the employee.
 Thus, for purposes of determining the amount of fixed costs, the base locality is generally the geographic locality or region in which the employee resides.
-For purposes of determining the amount of operating costs, the base locality is generally the geographic locality or region in which the employee drives the automobile in connection with the performance of services as an employee of the employer. - (5) Standard automobile.
-A standard automobile is the automobile selected by the payor on which a specific FAVR allowance is based. - (6) Standard automobile cost.
+For purposes of determining the amount of operating costs, the base locality is generally the geographic locality or region in which the employee drives the automobile in connection with the performance of services as an employee of the employer.

+(5) Standard automobile.
+A standard automobile is the automobile selected by the payor on which a specific FAVR allowance is based.

+(6) Standard automobile cost.
 The standard automobile cost for a calendar year may not exceed 95 percent of the sum of (a) the retail dealer invoice cost of the standard automobile in the base locality, and (b) state and local sales or use taxes applicable on the purchase of such an automobile.
-Further, the standard automobile cost may not exceed \$27,100. - (7) Annual mileage.
+Further, the standard automobile cost may not exceed \$26,900.

+(7) Annual mileage.
 Annual mileage is the total mileage (business and personal) a payor reasonably projects a standard automobile will be driven during a calendar year.
-Annual mileage equals the annual business mileage divided by the business use percentage. - (8) Annual business mileage.
+Annual mileage equals the annual business mileage divided by the business use percentage.

+(8) Annual business mileage.
 Annual business mileage is the mileage a payor reasonably projects a standard automobile will be driven by an employee in connection with the performance of services as an employee of the employer during the calendar year, but may not be less than 6,250 miles for a calendar year.
-Annual business mileage equals the annual mileage multiplied by the business use percentage. - (9) Business use percentage.
-A business use percentage is determined by dividing the annual business mileage by the annual mileage.
-The business use percentage may not exceed 75 percent.
-In lieu of demonstrating the reasonableness of the business use percentage based on records of total mileage and business mileage driven by the employees annually, a payor may use a business use percentage that is less than or equal to the following percentages for a FAVR allowance that is paid for the following annual business mileage:
+Annual business mileage equals the annual mileage multiplied by the business use percentage.

-Annual business mileage 6,250 or more but less than 10,000 10,000 or more but less than 15,000 15,000 or more but less than 20,000 20,000 or more Business use percentage
+Annual business mileage 6,250 or more but less than 10,000 10,000 or more but less than 15,000 15,000 or more but less than 20,000 20,000 or more